zerwes/ansible-fqcn-converter/README.md

                         backup extension to use (default: .bak) -x, --no-diff         do not print a diff after parsing a file (default: print it) -m FQCNMAPFILE, --fqcn-map-file FQCNMAPFILE
-                        yaml file to use for the fqcn map (default: /home/zerwes/git/ansible-fqcn-converter/fqcn.yml) -u, --update-fqcn-map-file
+                        yaml file to use for the fqcn map (default: fqcn.yml in the directory of the script) -u, --update-fqcn-map-file
                         update the fqcn-map-file
 ```